isabellanunes/wecancode-academy-challenge01/README.md

 ## Project

-The Pokeapp it's a Pokédex app developed as part of the bootcamp of [Gama Accademy](https://www.gama.academy/) as the first challenge, it's a React project and run in all browsers.
+This is a Pokédex app developed as part of the bootcamp of [Gama Accademy](https://www.gama.academy/) as the first challenge, it's a React project and run in all browsers.

 ## Run